 Prepare yourself for the worst and you may live to tell the story.
 In any disaster scenario, your main task is to stay alive.
 If you manage to do this, you will be able to take care of the others.
 Prepping starts with you.
 Knowing your limits, assessing your emotions and thoughts is a necessary stage of every emergency preparedness plan.

 When the survivor cannot control his reactions, these reactions will bring him down in a matter of minutes.
-Guilt, loneliness, depression and anxiety are all common reactions to the stress caused by survival situations.
-When the world is crumbling around you and threats are everywhere, you don’t want to experience psychological defeat.
+Guilt, loneliness, depression, and anxiety are all common reactions to the stress caused by survival situations.
+When the world is crumbling around you and dangers are everywhere, you don’t want to experience psychological defeat.

-Most survival experts claim that survival comes natural to everyone.
-Even though the modern times are dimming our sense of survival, it can still be found in any of us.
+Most survival experts claim that survival comes naturally to everyone.
+Even though modern times are dimming our sense of survival, it can still be found in any of us.
 While this may be true, I dare to say that being thrust into a life and death situation and struggling to survive is not so natural or common to everyone.
 You have to be prepared to rule over the natural reactions a disaster brings out in you, and in order to stay alive, you need to prepare yourself.

 To prepare yourself you first have to know yourself